jabrena/developer-guides/docs/guides/permissions-and-errors.md

 **404 Not found - Resource not found**

 The endpoint or URL does not exists.
-Make sure you are calling a valid endpoint and that it is spelled correctly.
+Make sure you are calling a valid endpoint and that there are no spelling errors.

 ```json
 {